-On 28 and 29 November 2019, the European Commission is organising, in close cooperation with the Ministry of Environment of the Slovak Republic, a second EU Clean Air Forum that will take place in Bratislava (Slovakia).
+Following the first EU Clean Air Forum in Paris in 2017, the European Commission organised, in close collaboration with the Ministry of Environment of the Slovak Republic, a second EU Clean Air Forum on 28 and 29 November 2019.

-The second Clean Air Forum will focus on three themes: air quality and energy; air quality and agriculture; and clean air funding mechanisms.
-It will bring together decision-makers, stakeholders and experts on the above topics in a two-day conference to reflect on the development and implementation of effective European, national and local air policies, projects and programmes.
+This Forum focused on four themes: air quality and health; air quality and energy; air quality and agriculture; and clean air funding mechanisms.
+It brought together around 400 decision-makers, stakeholders and experts on the above topics in a two-day conference to reflect on the development and implementation of effective European, national and local air policies, projects and programmes.

-In the context of the Clean Air Forum, three short videos were compiled:
+In the context of the Clean Air Forum, short videos were compiled:

 In the context of the Clean Air Forum, also five factsheets have been published: